FamilySearch/GEDCOM.io/_pages/techfaqs.md

 individual record or the family record, where it lacks specificity in terms of which family or individual it applies to.

-To maintain specificity, the best place to put the `SOUR` citation today is under an `INDI.BIRT` as in the following example:
+If the source applies to a birth or adoption, specificity can be maintained by placing the `SOUR` citation under an `INDI.BIRT` or `INDI.ADOP`, as in the following example:

 ```